Thinking outside the box

-Thinking outside the box (also thinking out of the box or thinking beyond the box and, especially in Australia, thinking outside the square) is a metaphor that means to think differently, unconventionally, or from a new perspective.
+Thinking outside the box (also thinking out of the box or thinking beyond the box and, especially in Australia, thinking outside the square) is an idiom that means to think differently, unconventionally, or from a new perspective.
 The phrase also often refers to novel or creative thinking.

 History

 The origin of the phrase is unclear.
 "Think beyond the boundary"-metaphors, that is, metaphors that allude to think differently or with less constraints, seem to have an old history.
 For example, in 1888, The Annual Register records the phrase think outside the lines.